durrantlab/molmoda-docs/docs/structures/loading/compounds/index.md

 === "Enter molecule name"

+    For users with specific compounds in mind, our tool provides an option to directly enter the name of the molecule.
+    This method bypasses the need for browsing the database manually, offering a quick and efficient way to proceed with the loading process.
+    Upon entering the molecule name, the system automatically queries PubChem for the corresponding compound.
+This feature is particularly useful for well-known compounds with unique names.

     <figure markdown>
     ![](../../../img/structures/lapatinib/lapatinib-initial.png){ alight=left height=300 }
     </figure>

 === "Auto CID lookup"

+    To further enhance user convenience, our tool incorporates an Auto CID lookup feature.
+    When a molecule name is provided, the tool not only searches for the compound but also automatically retrieves its Chemical Identifier (CID) from PubChem.
+    This automatic lookup streamlines the process, ensuring that the correct compound is selected without the need for manual verification of CIDs.

     <figure markdown>
     ![](../../../img/structures/lapatinib/lapatinib-found.png){ alight=left height=300 }
     </figure>

+After selecting the compound through any of the aforementioned methods, the tool displays a confirmation of the loaded compound structure.
+This visual representation confirms that the correct compound is ready for further analysis and integration into your drug design workflow.

 <figure markdown>
 ![](../../../img/structures/lapatinib/lapatinib-loaded.png){ alight=left height=300 }